 If the founding team has worked together or has history, it’s also a good point to bring up.
 Not a necessity, but helps show that you have worked together and there’s one less unknown variable to worry about with your company.

-Those are the most important aspects of your interview, but there’s much more you can do to set yourself up for success.
+There’s much more you can do to set yourself up for success when it comes to YC interview preparation.
 Great YC interviews start weeks before you actually walk into the room to speak with partners.

 It’s simple, and no one wants to hear it, but it helps to practice—a lot.
-Expose yourself to people who have been through interviews before, as this will reduce the chances that you’re thrown off by a stray question.
+Expose yourself to people who have been through interviews before, as this will reduce the chances that you’re thrown off by stray YC interview questions.

 The YC ecosystem is big enough that there’s no excuse for failing to get help.
 A couple starting points: